Mydex/developer-api-examples/README.md

 This repository contains the following top-level folders:

  * pdx-api - Examples of how to register MydexIDs and PDS and perform First Time Connection, as well as how to read/write to a PDS once that connection is made
- * idp-api - (coming soon) Examples of how to use OpenIDConnect to register or perform login with a MydexID, or map third party identity providers to MydexIDs.
+ * idp-api - Examples of how to use OpenIDConnect to register or perform login with a MydexID, or obtain OAuth2.0 tokens for use with the PDX and MRD APIs.
  * mrd-api - (coming soon) Examples of how to authenticate and use Master Reference Data services